-Peacemaker Trailer: John Cena strips down to just his underwear- Watch
+Peacemaker trailer: John Cena strips down to just his underwear- Watch

 Peacemaker Photograph:( Twitter )

-The eight-episode series also stars Danielle Brooks as Adebayo, Freddie Stroma as Vigilante, Jennifer Holland as Harcourt and others.
+The eight-episode series also stars Danielle Brooks as Adebayo, Freddie Stroma as Vigilante, Jennifer Holland as Harcourt among others.

-During DC FanDome, the first teaser trailer for the upcoming 'Peacemaker' series was dropped and Cena is entertaining in every way possible.
-The spinoff series will premiere on January 13 on HBO Max.
+During the DC FanDome event, the first teaser trailer for the upcoming 'Peacemaker' series was dropped and Cena is entertaining in every way possible.
+The spinoff series will premiere on January 13, HBO Max.

 Watch: 'The Batman' trailer: Robert Pattinson's cape crusader is darker, Zoe Kravitz’s Catwoman takes the spotlight

-In the action-packed trailer, Cena showed off his chiselled physique while dancing in just underwear to fighting crime with all drama.
+In the action-packed trailer, Cena showed off his chiseled physique while dancing in just his underwear and fighting crime amid all the drama.

 Check out the trailer here:

-The show follows Cena’s Christopher Smith after the events of 'The Suicide Squad,' in which Smith, aka Peacemaker, was nearly killed after betraying his team for what he believed to be the greater good.
-As per Variety.
+The show follows Cena’s Christopher Smith following the events of 'The Suicide Squad,' in which Smith, aka Peacemaker, was nearly killed after betraying his team for what he believed to be for the greater good, as per Variety.

 Adele, Kanye West & others: Musicians who have/will release studio albums in 2021